msgpo/CK-s-Firewall-killswitch/Readme.md

 * Windows 7 up to 10 (Home Editions doesn't include secpol.msc)
 * A VPN provider
-* OpenVPN CLient Software (it also works with other client software, just replace the path to the executable which establish the VPN connection)
+* OpenVPN Client Software (it also works with other client software, just replace the path to the executable which establish the VPN connection)
 * **No** third-party firewall application!
 * Network adapters need to be set from Private to Public
 * (_optional_) WFC or Windows 10 Firewall Control